Leslie8826/Static_Website_2/README.md

 # Static_Website_2

 ## Overall requirements
 In this project, we create elements and gather materials for a specialty bookstore.
+We also create the first 2 pages of an online bookstore using HTML and CSS only.
+It is recommended to use flexboxes in some sections of the website (the book section on the category page for example).
 <br><br><br>
 ## Specific requirements
 ### Requirement 1